ashleywaudbydev/color-flipping/README.md

 ### What I learned

-i learned how to randomize something in javascript and how to add an event listener and to use functions.
+i learned how to randomize something in javascript

+how to add an event listener and to use functions.

+how to modify and change classes in Javascript